Commendatori: Synopsis

-Tony goes to Naples with Paulie and Christopher to negotiate the smuggling of stolen luxury cars to Italy with a local Camorra family distantly related to the Sopranos.
-His contact there is Furio Giunta, a local mobster who speaks English.
-Tony learns that Don Vittorio, boss of the Naples family, is senile.
-His son-in-law, Mauro Zucca, had been in charge but is now serving life in prison.
+Tony goes to Naples, with Christopher and Paulie Gualtieri, on business: to negotiate the smuggling of stolen luxury cars to Italy with a local Camorra family distantly related to the Sopranos.
+Tony's contact there is Furio Giunta, a local mobster who speaks English.
+Tony learns that Don Vittorio, the elderly boss of the Naples family, is senile; his son-in-law, Mauro Zucca, had been in charge but is now serving life in prison.
 It is hard for Tony to accept that Annalisa—Vittorio's daughter and Mauro's wife—is the de facto head of the family.

-Tony negotiates with Annalisa, naming his price for the cars, asking that Furio be sent to work for him in the United States, and asking that others be sent in the future as he requires.
+Tony negotiates with Annalisa, naming his price for the cars, asking that Furio be sent to work for him in the U.S. as a zip and that others be sent in the future as he requires.
 Annalisa scoffs at his proposition.
-Later, Annalisa comes on to him but he tells her he wishes to keep their relationship professional.
-Tony then lowers his price for the cars in exchange for Furio and any subsequent men; she agrees.
-Meanwhile, Paulie tries to rediscover his roots only to uncover a distaste for Italy, while Christopher is high on heroin almost all the time.
+Later, Annalisa comes on to Tony, but he tells her he wishes to keep their relationship professional.
+He then lowers his price for the cars in exchange for Furio and any subsequent men; she agrees.
+Meanwhile, Paulie tries to discover his roots only to uncover a distaste for Italy, while Christopher is high on heroin most of the time.

 Carmela is resentful that Tony has not taken her to Italy.
 She has lunch with Rosalie Aprile and Angie Bonpensiero, where Angie shares how unhappy she is that Pussy has returned.
-He is indifferent to her even though she is awaiting the result of a biopsy.
-She says she has thought of suicide and that she intends to divorce him.
-Carmela later visits her and urges her not to break the sacrament of marriage.
+Pussy is indifferent to his wife even though she is awaiting the result of a biopsy.
+Angie admits she has thoughts of suicide and that she intends to divorce him.
+Carmela later visits Angie and urges her not to break the sacrament of marriage.

-While with his FBI handler, Skip Lipari, Pussy runs into Jimmy Bones, a Soprano associate.
-They concoct a cover story, but Pussy is afraid that Jimmy does not believe it.
-He goes to Jimmy's home and beats him to death with a ball-peen hammer.
+While with his FBI handler, Agent Skip Lipari, Pussy runs into Jimmy Bones, a Soprano associate.
+He and Lipari concoct a cover story, but Pussy is afraid that Jimmy won't believe it.
+He goes to Jimmy's house and beats him to death with a ball-peen hammer.
 Pussy then goes home with a bouquet for Angie.
-When she told him earlier that her tumor was benign, he hardly listened.
-Now he gives her the flowers, but after a short pause, she beats him with them.
+She pauses a moment, then beats him with it.

 Tony returns home.
-Carmela is upstairs, doing housework.
+Carmela is upstairs doing housework.
 He calls her.
-After a short pause, she goes to greet him.
+She pauses a moment, then goes to greet him.